Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Positive features:

-• Bookable through Booking.com or Airbnb (Booking.com was cheaper for our booking)
+• Bookable via Booking.com or Airbnb (Booking.com was cheaper at our time of booking)

 • No mold found

-• Microwave & refrigerator in the shared bathroom (supermarket is 2 minutes away—Family Mart Kombini is 5 minutes away)
+• Microwave & fridge in shared bathroom facilities (Supermarket is 2 minutes away – Family Mart convenience store is 5 minutes away)

 Negative features:

-• The walls are very thin (a child cried for at least half an hour at 7:30)
+• Walls are very thin (a child screamed for at least half an hour at 7:30 am)

-• Sometimes the smell isn't pleasant, but the room was okay
+• Sometimes the smell wasn’t pleasant, but the room was fine

-• Shared toilets & bathroom (two rooms shared them with us)
+• Shared toilets and bathrooms (two rooms shared these with us)

-• Carpet in the room is quite stained, and some furniture was dirty
+• Carpet in the room is very stained, furniture is also sometimes dirty

-• Bed sheet had a small hole (2 cm), but otherwise clean for a two-star hotel
+• Bed sheet had a small hole (2 cm), but was otherwise clean for a two-star hotel

 Shinkyo Inn Hotel (Trip 2023)

-A special highlight of the hotel is that you have a picturesque view of the nearby river from both the bathroom and the rest of the room.
-The owner is a foreigner (I believe he was British) and speaks perfect English.
-So there are no language barriers, making it a great recommendation for international guests.
+A special highlight of the hotel is that you get an idyllic view of the nearby river from both the bathroom and the rest of the room.
+The owner is a foreigner (I think he was British) and so he speaks perfect English.
+That means there are no language barriers, which makes it highly recommended for international guests.

-We could leave our luggage at the hotel until 2:00 pm.
-Since the owners were out that day, we couldn’t leave our suitcases there any longer.
-The hotel is actually more of a guesthouse, and there are only two rooms, but both are very spacious.
+We were allowed to leave our luggage in the hotel until 2:00 pm.
+The owners were away that day, so we couldn’t leave our suitcases longer.
+The hotel is more like a guesthouse with only two rooms, but both are very spacious.

 Positive features:

-• Perfect location, just a few minutes’ walk from famous sights
+• Perfect location, just a few minutes' walk from the top attractions

-• The owner spoke perfect English (he was British himself)
+• The owner spoke perfect English (he himself was British)

-• Has only two rooms in total, so both are very spacious
+• Only two rooms, so both are very spacious

 Negative features:

-• We could only leave our luggage until 2:00 pm on the day of departure
+• On our departure day, we could only leave our luggage until 2:00 pm

 The Shinkyo Inn in Nikko